-Best Single Serve Coffee Maker of 2020
+Best Single Serve Coffee Maker

 If you're seeking a bean-squeezing machine that'll knock your socks off, the Nespresso by De'Longhi is an obvious winner.
 Easy to use and requiring little clean up, this machine produces a wide range of great-tasting coffee.
 Are you trying to streamline your morning coffee routine?
 The Smart Single Serve Coffee Maker automatically detects the type of pod and brews the correct size and strength of coffee.
 The controls are intuitive and have sleek interface.
 Whether you want a 14-ounce Alto or a single espresso, the Nespresso by De'Longhi will have you sipping in less than two minutes.
 Additionally, the machine produces a rich crema that is absent on all but the Nespresso Pixie.
 The machine features a self-cleaning function that takes three minutes and requires almost no effort on the part of the user, which our busybodies absolutely love.